gmangin/salt/README.md

 - sale is written in python

-# INSTALLAtiON SALT-MASTER / SALT-MINION
+# INSTALLAtiON BASIC SALT-MASTER / SALT-MINION

 * on the master server